dexplo/bar_chart_race/README.md

 ### Customization

 There are many options to customize the bar chart race to get the animation you desire.
 Below, we have an animation where the maximum x-value and order of the bars are set for the entire duration.
-A custom summary label and perpendicular bar of median is also added.
+A custom summary label and perpendicular bar of the median is also added.

 ```python
 def period_summary(values, ranks):